 I, the undersigned employee, acknowledge that I have received a copy of CCH's Social Media Policy on the date below.
 It is my responsibility to read and familiarize myself with the Policy and contact Human Resources with any questions I may have.
 I am aware that the Policy provides that any person violating the Policy will be subject to disciplinary action.
 I agree to comply with the Policy as a condition of my employment with CCH.
 Further, I acknowledge that it is my obligation to report any social media use, whether by myself or by other employees of which I am aware, that violates this Policy.
 My prompt reporting will enable CCH to conduct an investigation and take remedial action if deemed appropriate in light of the nature of the violation and the results of the investigation.

-It is my responsibility to read, CCH. derstand, and comply with all updates to the Policy promulgated by
+• 3 ge, with or without notice, and may be updated on occasion.
+I comply with all updates to the Policy promulgated by CCH.

 Date: Employee Signature

 Print Name as Signed Above